tendermint/tendermint/docs/qa/method.md

 [releases]: https://github.com/tendermint/tendermint/blob/v0.37.x/RELEASES.md#large-scale-testnets

-# 200 Node Testnet

-## Running the test

-This section explains how the tests were carried out for reproducibility purposes.
+# Software Dependencies

-### Infrastructure Requirements
+## Infrastructure Requirements to Run the Tests

 * An account at Digital Ocean (DO), with a high droplet limit (>202)
 * The machine to orchestrate the tests should have the following installed: